 - Making the abuser pay rent or mortgage payments on the victim's home should they have an established duty to support the household

 - Granting temporary ownership of specific property, like a car, checkbook, important documents, ID, keys, or other vital personal property

 - Requiring police to escort either party home or to any shared business premises to oversee removing personal belongings in order to ensure the personal safety of the victim when a restraining order has been issued

 Please note that if you are genuinely concerned regarding you safety, then you should not consider entering into civil restraints.

 Considering Applying for a Restraining Order?
 Talk to Us First.

 To make sure that the restraining order does not adversely affect your divorce, talk to the experienced Monmouth County divorce lawyers at the Law Offices of Steven P. Monaghan, LLC.
-With over 30 years of experience, we are ready to guide you.
+With over 60 years of combined experience, we are ready to guide you.

 Call (732) 624-6343 or complete the online form.
 Your first consultation with us is always free.